Beta Hemolytic Streptococcus Culture (Genital, Urine)

-You may also have this test even if you aren't pregnant if your doctor suspects that
+You may also have this test even if you aren't pregnant if your healthcare provider

 Bacteremia, which happens when bacteria invade your bloodstream

 Sepsis, a life-threatening inflammation of your entire body

 Soft tissue infection

 What other tests might I have along with this test?

-Your doctor may also order a Gram stain.
+Your healthcare provider may also order a Gram stain.

 What do my test results mean?